 But the best option is to source tomato paste from European markets.
 I love Tukas, a Turkish brand of tomato paste that only contains tomatoes and no added salt.
 I can find a jar of this for under $4 at my local European market, much cheaper than Amazon’s price.
 And as always, read the ingredients to avoid preservatives and added salt.

-Sidenote:: I often find non-organic foods from European countries are much better in quality than American.
+Note on tomato paste: I often find non-organic foods from European countries are much better in quality than American.
 As upsetting as that is, the reality is so many of US crops are heavily sprayed and more and more foods are GM produced.
 I can’t always purchase everything organic, therefore, I am often left to source foods from countries that have banned GMO crops.
 You can find the origin of your food on any label and then check out this map to see if that country has banned GMOs.

 How To Make Tomato Juice From Tomato Paste

 Combine all ingredients together and stir or whisk vigorously to break up the fats in the oil.